+For the past several years, Dayton's 2nd Street Market has been voted the Best Farmer's Market on the Best of Ohio Readers' Ballot from Ohio Magazine.
 The Miami Valley's largest shopping mall, the Mall at Fairfield Commons, is located near campus.
-The Greene — a 72-acre town center featuring pedestrian-friendly streets, open-air gathering spaces, parks, retail stores, entertainment venues, apartments and restaurants — opened in 2006.
-Unique restaurants and shops are part of Dayton's Oregon District, and several small college towns and charming villages surrounding the city boast gourmet restaurants, antique shops, bed and breakfasts and small town neighborliness.
+The Greene — a 72-acre town center featuring pedestrian-friendly streets, retail stores, entertainment venues and restaurants — opened in 2006.
+Unique restaurants and shops are part of Dayton's Oregon District, and several small towns surrounding the city feature gourmet restaurants, eclectic shops and great schools.

 Festivals & Fairs